How to put on ptex ankle sleeve (8 Easy Steps)

 2. Look over the product details

-We’re going to give you general directions on how to put on your ankle wrap/brace, but we can’t cover all available models.
+We’ll give you general directions on how to put on your ankle wrap/brace, but we can’t cover all available models.

 3. If you’re going to wear socks, think about it